Tiger Woods' net worth and the expensive things he owns

-Golf great Tiger Woods became a billionaire in 2022, with Forbes estimating his net worth at a career net total of at least USD 1 billion after taxes and agent fees.
+Golf great Tiger Woods became a billionaire in 2022, with Forbes estimating his net worth at a career net total of at least USD 1 billion (INR 81,84,28,00,000) after taxes and agent fees.

 According to Forbes, it made Woods the third billionaire athlete after NBA icons Michael Jordan and LeBron James.
-His gross earnings (including taxes and charges) of USD 1.7 billion, however, makes him the wealthiest of all billionaire sportspersons in the world, far ahead of the gross earnings of rich footballers such as Cristiano Ronaldo and Lionel Messi.
+His gross earnings (including taxes and charges) of USD 1.7 billion (INR 1,39,13,27,60,000), however, makes him the wealthiest of all billionaire sportspersons in the world, far ahead of the gross earnings of rich footballers such as Cristiano Ronaldo and Lionel Messi.

 It is worth noting that Woods touched the billion-dollar mark despite turning down a “mind-blowingly enormous” offer from the Saudi-backed LIV Golf tour, which, according to LIV Golf commissioner Greg Norman, would have been around “high nine digits.”
 This means that the net worth of Tiger Woods would have been far higher in case he opted for the deal.